 Preparation

-- Dice the vegetables (cauliflower, carrot and potato) into small pieces and keep aside.
+- Chop the vegetables (onion, tomato, cauliflower, carrot and potato) into small pieces and keep aside.

 Instant Pot Method

-- Switch the instant pot to saute mode and melt the butter.
+- Switch the instant pot to sauté mode and add the oil, followed by the butter.
 Add onions and fry until translucent (3 minutes).

-- Tip in the ginger-garlic paste, tomatoes, pav bhaji masala powder and salt.
+- Tip in the ginger-garlic paste, tomatoes, pav bhaji masala powder made in step 2 of prep, and salt.
 Saute until the tomatoes break down.
-Add a little water if masala becomes too dry (5 minutes).
+Add a little water if the masala becomes too dry (5 minutes).

-- Add the vegetables (chopped) and one cup water.
-Cancel the saute mode and switch on the manual (pressure cooking) mode.
-Make sure the vent is sealed and set the timer to 10 minutes.
-After the timer goes, do a quick pressure release after 10 minutes (25 minutes including the time the cooker takes to build pressure).
+- Add the vegetables (carrot, peas, cauliflower, and potatoes), and one cup water.
+Cancel the sauté mode and press the pressure cooking mode (high).
+Make sure the vent is sealed and set the timer to 12 minutes.
+After the timer goes off, wait for 5 minutes, then release the pressure.

-- Open the cooker and turn on the saute mode again.
-If there is excess liquid, cook for 5 minutes more, mashing the vegetables with a potato masher or the back of a wooden spoon.
-You'll find that this is very easy to do since the veggies are very soft and well-cooked (5 minutes).
+- Open the cooker, and if there is excess liquid, turn on the sauté mode again.
+Cook for 5 minutes more, mashing the vegetables with a potato masher or an immersion blender.
+You'll find that this is very easy to do since the veggies are soft and well-cooked.

 Stovetop Method

 - Put the cauliflower, peas, potatoes and carrot in a saucepan along with 3 cups of water.
 Cook until the veggies are very soft and most of the liquid has been absorbed.
 Remove the saucepan from the hob and let it cool down a bit.
-Mash the vegetables lightly with a fork.
-Don't throw away the excess water, if any.
+Mash the vegetables lightly with a potato masher or use an immersion blender to mash them.

-- Put the butter in a pan and heat it.
-When the butter melts, add the onion and fry until translucent.
+- Put the oil and butter in a pan and heat them.
+When the butter melts, add the onion and fry until the onions are translucent.

-- Add the tomatoes, powdered dry spices made in step 2 and salt.
+- Add the tomatoes, pav bhaji masala made in step 2 of prep, and salt.
 Cook until the tomatoes soften.
 Add a few splashes of water to keep the masala from burning.

 - Add the mashed vegetables prepared in step 1 and mix very well.
 Cook for 5 minutes.

-- Squeeze the lemon over the bhaji and mix.
-Garnish with chopped cilantro
+- Squeeze the lemon over the bhaji and mix well, add a knob of butter, and sprinkle the chopped cilantro on top.

-- Halve the dinner rolls and spread the remaining some butter on all the halves.
-Lightly fry them on a heated frypan until they are browned and crisp.
+- Halve the dinner rolls and spread some butter on all the halves.
+Lightly fry them in a hot frypan until they are browned and crisp.

-- Serve the pav bhaji on a platter with onions and lemon wedges.
+- Serve the pav bhaji on a platter with sliced onions and lemon wedges if you want.

 Notes